hellohaptik/docs_haptik/docs/bot-builder/basic/bot-qa-tool.md

 #### **GENERATE API**

 GENERATE API helps us to create a CSV of test cases.
-We need to send the collection id, conversation id, email id, businessvianame, name of the file in the request and the API will return the **Bot QA Testcases CSV** over email with all test cases.
+We need to send the collection id, conversation ids, email id, business-via-name in the request and the API will return the **Bot QA Testcases CSV** over email with all test cases.

 **API URL** - https://staging.hellohaptik.com/bot_qa/business-via-name/generate